From Vulnerabilities to Remediation: A Systematic Literature Review of LLMs in Code Security: Discussion

 Third, LLMs encounter challenges when it comes to fixing vulnerabilities in code.
 As described in Section~\ref{sec:fixing}, the ability of LLMs to fix complex security vulnerabilities often requires a deep contextual understanding of the code and its dependencies, deeper than what current LLMs offer.
 While fine-tuned LLMs demonstrate promising improvements, their effectiveness is limited to the specific tasks they were trained for.
 Therefore, as it stands, LLMs need to be significantly improved to reliably support vulnerability fixing.

 Finally, as discussed in Subsection~\ref{subsec:impact on code}, the literature reveals that poisoned data can influence LLMs to generate vulnerable code.
 To address this challenge, future research should focus on mitigating the potential impact that malicious data could have on the security of LLM-generated code.
-Despite the advancements in understanding poisoning attacks on LLMs, as discussed in Subsection~\ref{subsec:impact on abilities}, there is a lack of literature that addresses how poisoning attacks could also affect the ability of LLMs to detect and fix vulnerabilities.
-Given that poisoned models have been shown being capable of suggesting insecure code, it is reasonable to hypothesize that poisoning could affect LLMs ability to effectively detect and fix security vulnerabilities in code (whether computer- or human-generated).
+Despite the advancements in understanding poisoning attacks on LLMs, there is a lack of literature that addresses how poisoning attacks could affect the ability of LLMs to detect and fix vulnerabilities.
+Given that poisoned models are capable of suggesting insecure code, it is reasonable to hypothesize that poisoning could affect LLMs ability to effectively detect and fix security vulnerabilities in code.